AngelLukard/AngelLukard/README.md

 - 👋 Hi, I’m @AngelLukard
-- 👀 I’m interested in present a project to join two software programs, one for inventories and the other for machinery maintenance.
+- 👀 I’m interested in developing a project to join two software programs, one for inventories and the other for machinery maintenance.
 - 🌱 I’m currently learning networking, databases and servers.
 - 💞️ I’m looking to collaborate on pedagogy of computer science and software development.
 - 📫 How to reach me: via mail: anibal_luque@yahoo.com